ronikobrosly/causal-curve/paper/paper.md

 However, for ethical or financial reasons, these experiments may not always be feasible to carry out.
-"Causal inference" methods are a set of approaches that attempt to estimate causal effects from observational rather than experimental data, correcting for the biases that are inherent to analyzing observational data (e.g. confounding and selection bias).
+"Causal inference" methods are a set of approaches that attempt to estimate causal effects from observational rather than experimental data, correcting for the biases that are inherent to analyzing observational data (e.g. confounding and selection bias) [@Hernán:2020].

 Although much significant research and implementation effort has gone towards methods in causal inference to estimate the effects of binary treatments (e.g. did the population receive